authzed/docs/docs/spicedb/feature-overview.md

 ### Dashboard

-The dashboard serves an internal website for humans operating SpiceDB.
+The dashboard serves as an internal website for humans operating SpiceDB.
 It currently includes simple instructions for how to configure [zed][zed] for the running instance.

 [zed]: https://github.com/authzed/zed